 Pennsylvanians are excited to be one of the early states to allow legal sports betting.
 When the US Supreme Court ruled last May to eliminate the federal law that prohibited states from taking bets on games, the door was open.
 Betting online in the US is essentially legal from a federal perspective.
 Online betting in Pennsylvania was only a matter of time.

 While there are going to be a number of strong competitors for the business of sports fans across the state, Parx will be one of the strongest.
 Parx’s parent company, Greenwood Gaming and Entertainment, has requested a license to cover two physical locations where they plan to open a Parx Sportsbook.

 Parx is one of at least three major casino operations looking to establish themselves with the Pennsylvania Gaming Control Board.
 Each has submitted the $10 million price tag for a license to operate a physical sportsbook location.

 However, Parx has loftier aspirations.
 Industry projections insist that the primary for sportsbooks needs to be towards online operations.
-Here is some information how Pennsylvania reached this current point.
-In addition, we'll discuss how much influence Parx will have on the Pennsylvania online sports betting scene.
+Here is some information on how Pennsylvania reached this current point.
+In addition, we’ll discuss how much influence Parx will have on the Pennsylvania online sports betting scene.

 Gambling’s History in Pennsylvania